astrohart/MFR/MFR.Managers.History/README.md

 ##### Summary

-Manages the projectFileRenamerConfiguration history on behalf of the application.
+Manages the configuration history on behalf of the application.

 <a name='M-MFR-Managers-History-HistoryManager-#ctor-System-Windows-Forms-IWin32Window-'></a>
 ### #ctor(messageBoxParentWindow) `constructor`